Floorp-Projects/Floorp/docs/contributing/directory_structure.rst

-Mozilla Source Code Directory Structure
+Firefox Source Code Directory Structure
 =======================================

-The code for some projects in the Mozilla family (such as `Firefox <https://www.mozilla.org/en-US/firefox/products/>`__ , `Gecko <https://developer.mozilla.org/docs/Mozilla/Gecko/>`__ , `etc. <https://www.mozilla.org/products/>`__) is combined into a single source tree.
-The tree contains the source code as well as the code required to build each project on supported platforms (Linux, Windows, macOS, etc).
 This article provides an overview of what the various directories contain.

-To simply take a look at the Mozilla source code, you do not need to download it.
-You can look at the source directly with your web browser using Searchfox (start at https://searchfox.org/mozilla-central/source for the complete mozilla source code of branch HEAD).
+To simply take a look at the Firefox source code, you do not need to download it.
+You can look at the source directly with your web browser using Searchfox (start at https://searchfox.org/mozilla-central/source for the complete firefox source code of branch HEAD).

 In order to modify the source, you have to acquire it either by downloading a
 `snapshot <https://developer.mozilla.org/docs/Mozilla/Developer_guide/Source_Code/Downloading_Source_Archives>`__
-of the sources or by `checking out the current sources from Mercurial <How to contribute to Firefox>`__.
+of the sources or by checking out the current sources from :ref:`Mercurial <How to contribute to Firefox>`.

 This document describes the directory structure -- i.e., directories that are used by at least some of the